Author, educator, speaker,

 Previous Works

-Lauren Melissa’s debut YA novel, Boy at the Window, emphasizes the importance of belonging for queer POC.
-Kirkus Reviews calls it “an ultimately uplifting story that does not shy away from the discomfort of reality.
+Kirkus Reviews calls Boy at the Window, “an ultimately uplifting story that does not shy away from the discomfort of reality” and Gimmicks and Glamour “a relatable fantasy weaving in real-life issues.”